vbatts/monkey-fuck/README.md

 # Monkey::Fuck

-purely to have fun with ruby mokey patching
+purely to have fun with ruby monkey patching

 ## Installation